Walk Cycle to the Polls

 - Live mini-tournaments at public events and early voting sites

-Project Timeline
+Project Events

-Launch & Community Workshops
+Community Workshops

 September 14–18 (Democracy Week): Launch of public walk cycle workshops and voter registration events.
 September 15 (National Voter Registration Day): Inaugural public walk cycle tutorial and voter registration drive at the Downtown Branch of the Ann Arbor District Library.
 Academic integration begins in ARTDES 243.

-Full-scale interactive game installations at the UMMA early voting site and the North Campus early voting site.
+Throughout the early voting period: Full-scale interactive game installations at the UMMA early voting site and the North Campus early voting site.
 Community members race their custom avatars to the virtual polls before casting physical ballots.

 Get Updates from Walk Cycle to the Polls